Crackles

-Crackles are the clicking, rattling, or crackling noises that may be made by one or both lungs of a human with a respiratory disease during inhalation.
+Crackles are the clicking, rattling, or crackling noises that may be made by one or both lungs of a human or animal with a respiratory disease during inhalation, and occasionally during exhalation.
 They are usually heard only with a stethoscope ("on auscultation").
 Pulmonary crackles are abnormal breath sounds that were formerly referred to as rales.

 Bilateral crackles refers to the presence of crackles in both lungs.
 Basal crackles are crackles apparently originating in or near the base of the lung.
-Bibasal crackles refer to crackles at the bases of both the left and right lungs.
-Bilateral basal crackles also refers to the presence of basal crackles in both lungs.
+Bibasal crackles, also called bilateral basal crackles, are crackles heard at the bases of both the left and right lungs.

 Crackles are caused by the "popping open" of small airways and alveoli collapsed by fluid, exudate, or lack of aeration during expiration.

-Crackles can be heard in patients with pneumonia, atelectasis, pulmonary fibrosis, acute bronchitis, bronchiectasis, acute respiratory distress syndrome (ARDS), interstitial lung disease or post thoracotomy or metastasis ablation.
-Pulmonary edema secondary to left-sided congestive heart failure can also cause crackles.
+Crackles can be heard in people or animals who have pneumonia, atelectasis, pulmonary fibrosis, acute bronchitis, bronchiectasis, acute respiratory distress syndrome (ARDS), interstitial lung disease or post thoracotomy or metastasis ablation.
+Pulmonary edema secondary to left-sided congestive heart failure and high altitude pulmonary edema can also cause crackles.

 Terminology

-René Laennec adopted the existing word râles (which has been translated as "rattles", 'groans" and otherwise) to describe the added breath sounds that are now referred to as "crackles".
-He described them using unusual daily examples, such as "whistling of little birds", "crackling of salt on a heated dish", "cooing of the woodpidgeon", etc., but he soon realized that he was unable to use the term in front of his patients because it conjured the association of le râle de la mort, which translates to " the death rattle", the noise that people who are about to die make when they can no longer clear secretions.
-Therefore, at the bedside, he used the Latin word rhonchus, which originally meant a 'snore'.
+René Laennec adopted the existing word râles (which has been translated as "rattles", "groans" and otherwise) to describe the added breath sounds that are now referred to as "crackles".
+He described them using unusual daily examples, such as "whistling of little birds", "crackling of salt on a heated dish", "cooing of the woodpidgeon", etc., but he soon realized that he was unable to use the term in front of his patients because it conjured the association of le râle de la mort, which translates to "the death rattle", the noise that people who are about to die make when they can no longer clear secretions.
+Therefore, at the bedside, he used the Latin word rhonchus, which originally meant a "snore".
 That was not clearly understood by his translator, John Forbes, and the terminology became very confusing after the publication in the 1830s of Forbes's English translation of Laennec's De L'Auscultation Mediate.
 The difficulty of translating râle itself had been remarked upon in a British review of Laennec's work in 1820.

-The terminology of "rales" and "rhonchi" in English remained variable until 1977, when a standardization was established by the American Thoracic Society and American College of Chest Physicians.
-As a result, the term râles was abandoned, and "crackles" became its recommended substitute.
-The term "rales" is still common in English-language medical literature, but cognizance of the ATS/CHEST guidelines calls for "crackles".
+The terminology of rales and rhonchi in English remained variable until 1977, when a standardization was established by the American Thoracic Society and American College of Chest Physicians.
+As a result, the term râles was abandoned, and crackles became its recommended substitute.
+The term rales is still common in English-language medical literature, but cognizance of the ATS/CHEST guidelines calls for crackles.